egan/weinbot/docs/connecting.md

 Should Internet access on the BBB be required, network address translation and packet forwarding on the local host needs to be configured.
 This can be accomplished running the `iptablescfg` script given [here](../bin/iptablescfg) as root.
 The BBB should now have Internet access via the local host's connection.

+## Troubleshooting
+If `netctl` profiles fail to come up, check `journalctl -xe` and `systemctl status netctl@profile_name` as root for error messages.
+One problem encountered was `RTNETLINK answers: File exists` due to a faulty `resolvconf` configuration.
+In such a situation, the interface affected can be fixed with e.g.:

+	# ip addr flush dev usb0